vml39/cs3110-dbms/dbms/INSTALL.md

-No installation needed.
+rlwrap must be installed for 'make query' to work.
+  - for example to install on macOS using homebrew type <brew install rlwrap>
+  - otherwise use whatever package management software/method you prefer If you're unable to install rlwrap you can run queries using 'make sad-query' instead which runs the same engine but without command history, which is sad.

-Type `make query` in the command prompt **in the modules folder** to start the database.
+Type `make query` (or 'make sad-query') in the command prompt **in the modules folder** to start the database.
 When promted type the database you want to use, <testdb> or <bigdb> Current functionality only allows the user to SELECT, INSERT, CREATE TABLE, DELETE, and QUIT.
+Testdb tables are buildings, customers, dorms, orders, and students.
-Test tables are students and buildings.
+Bigdb tables are customers, icecream, and info

+Queries whose results don't fit in your terminal  window are written to the file displayed after the query is processed

 Examples:
   **In testdb**
 - SELECT * FROM students